fjaderboll/peekaboo/README.md

 ## Limitations and room for improvements
 The head will focus on the warmest thing in view, which works pretty well.
-However, the "human detection" is very simplistic; if the heat camera's image has an average temperature above 25 degrees, like a close-up face, hand or oven, it's a hit.
+However, the "human detection" is very simplistic; if the center of the heat camera's image has an average temperature above 25 degrees it's a hit.
 It's not much you can do with a 8x8 pixel image, but some form of shape recognition would be possible.